Men's Vogue

-Men's Vogue was a monthly men's magazine that covered fashion, design, art, culture, sports and technology.
-The premier issue was August 2005.
-On 30 October 2008 Condé Nast announced that they intended to fold the magazine into Vogue proper as a bi-annual subscriber's supplement.
-However, the magazine has ceased to be published since its original folding date.
+Men's Vogue was a monthly men's magazine that covered culture, fashion, design, art, sports, and technology.
+The premier issue was August 2005; the magazine was published on a quarterly schedule.
+It subsequently went bimonthly before stepping up to a full ten issues a year in 2007.
+In 2008, Adweek named Men's Vogue "Startup of the Year."
+On October 30, 2008, Condé Nast announced that they would fold the magazine into Vogue proper as a biannual subscriber's supplement.
+The magazine has ceased to be published since its original folding date.

 Cover stories

-The magazine featured a profile of George Clooney in its inaugural issue.
-Since then, other stars including Roger Federer, Tiger Woods, Michael Phelps, Denzel Washington, Kiefer Sutherland, Viggo Mortensen, Tony Blair and Barack Obama have been featured on the cover.
+The magazine featured a cover profile of George Clooney in its inaugural issue.
+Subsequently, Roger Federer, Tiger Woods, Michael Phelps, Denzel Washington, Kiefer Sutherland, Viggo Mortensen, Tony Blair and Barack Obama, among other notable male subjects, were featured on the cover.
 The magazine received praise for its December 2007 issue, with Will Smith on the cover, for celebrating African-American men.

 Content

 The magazine featured celebrities, athletes, powerbrokers, and lesser known men of style.
 Areas covered included art and architecture, travel and food, politics and finance, books and sports, custom tailoring and fine watches, and other topics.
 The magazine added a tag line below its logo in November 2008 (its final issue), "Style is how you live."